dotnet/arcade/Repro Environment/Implementation Details.md

   - Upload the compressed file to Azure. => Windows machines have AZCopy installed.
 We need to figure out how to use the Azure CLI to upload files to Azure in non-windows machines.
   - Call a service in charge of the snapshot. => So far, the Windows machines have PowerShell.
 We need to figure a way to call the service on non-windows machines.
 It could be cURL or wget.
 - The service in charge of creating a new VM from a snapshot needs to have access to the Subscription where the VHD and the workspace are stored.
+- To create a VM we need to manage user credentials so we the user that requested the machine can have access to it.
 - The Subscription where the Jenkins machines are should have enough public IPs or other mechanisms that the new created VMs could use for the users to connect to them.
 - Moving a snapshot from one Subscription group o another is costly and could take more than 4 hours.